maarty1226/PDF_to_PDF-A1-3/README.md

 Simple Python script uses GPL Ghostscript https://ghostscript.com/releases/gsdnld.html and converts PDF content to PDF/A desired version.
 Can be used for mass purposes, it mirrors whole folder structure and converts every PDF to PDF/A in new structure.
 Except Ghostcript it requires Py pip Ghostcript module https://pypi.org/project/ghostscript/ and pip unidecode https://pypi.org/project/Unidecode/ module too.
 Unidecode is used just to normalize file names to prevent problems with diacritics.
 Expected usage in LTP sector.

+If the PDF contains a lot of colour elements - mostly presentations etc., it may not always work.
+Conversions between Grey/RGB/CMYK are not entirely trivial.

 Don´t forget to change command to invoke Ghostscript depending on your OS.